 As with the jar of yeast – I was a bit nervous but Doug said – “Hey, the bubbles are just the yeast making babies.”
 Oh yes – that helps. #notsomuch I think what amazes me is that the yeast just does this – it’s not boiling or being cooked – it’s just literally – YEAST.
 MAKING.
 BABIES!

 We got to taste 3 barrels – one that had just gone in, one that had been in for a day and one for 3 days.
 It had a bit of a cereal taste but it was really sweet and tart at the same time.
 You could actually think about scooping up a bowl of it to eat.
 It was some good stuff!

-Makers 46 - the whiskey goes in for 6 months - then they take it out and add the white oak staves you see and put the whiskey back in for 9 weeks.
+Then for the very special Makers 46 – the whiskey goes in for 6 months – then they take it out and add the white oak staves you see and put the whiskey back in for 9 weeks.
 Out comes even better Makers Mark 46.

 You definitely could taste why the over & under done bourbon’s weren’t for sale.
 They were pretty awful!
 I couldn’t tell a difference between Makers & 46.
 But – I could taste the tingle on the tip of my tongue and no bitterness on the back of my tongue!
 It was a victory for Dave!

 Dave knew too that I probably wouldn’t be one to sip Makers in my ascot – so he shared with me a couple of ways his wife likes to drink it!

 Summer Breeze – ginger ale, peach schnapps & Makers Mark

 Fruity – muddle up some blueberries, add OJ & Makers Mark – then strain & pour!